auth0/terraform-provider-auth0/docs/resources/user_roles.md

 With this resource, you can manage assigned roles for a user.

-!> To prevent issues, avoid using this resource together with the `auth0_user_role` resource.
+!> This resource manages all the roles assigned to a user.
+In contrast, the `auth0_user_role` resource only appends a role to a user.
+To avoid potential issues, it is recommended not to use this resource in conjunction with the `auth0_user_role` resource when managing roles for the same user id.

 ## Example Usage